 Each year, millions of taxpayers file a tax return with a balance due.
 Most people are able to set up a cheap monthly payment with the IRS, known as an Installment Agreement.
-The rest of the taxpayers just simply cannot afford to pay the tax debt back.
-If you have a past-due tax debt with the IRS and are unable to make payments towards the balance owed, then you may be entitled to defer those payments.
+The rest of the taxpayers just simply cannot afford to pay the tax liability back.
+If you have a past-due tax liability with the IRS and are unable to make payments towards the balance owed, then you may be entitled to defer those payments.

 To qualify for a deferral of payments, you must show that you have little to no money left over each month.
 This is defined by matching your monthly income against your monthly expenses.

 You must be able to prove you are in a financial hardship and then you can request that your account be placed into a “currently non collectible” status.
 Your account will remain in this status until your financial ability to pay improves.The overall concept of being placed into currently non collectible is to show the IRS that you have no money left over each month and if you were to dispose of any assets this would impose a severe financial hardship.

 Why You Must Disclose All Of Your Income?

 Prior to taking your income and expenses into concern, the IRS will search for any bank accounts that you may have.
 They are looking for accounts with large totals to pay off the tax liability.
 The way the IRS defines if the funds are usable, is through your financial status.

 When telling your financial information, you must include all income that is received monthly.
 This will include any